appliedAI-Initiative/pymetrius/README.md

 In the documentation links to source code will be created, therefore you will be prompted to give the project's url.

-See the resulting repository's [developer's readme]({{cookiecutter.project_name}}/README-dev.md) for further details.
+See the resulting repository's [developer's readme]({{cookiecutter.project_name}}/CONTRIBUTING.md) for further details.
 An example of the current output of this template is in [pymetrius_output](https://github.com/appliedAI-Initiative/pymetrius_output)

 # Usage

 ## Prerequisites

-The template supports python 3.8 and higher.
+The template supports python 3.11 and higher.
 For a smooth project generation you need to have

 1) Python of the correct version installed on your system.
-2) The venv module for that python version.
-If not installed yet, you can install it with
-    ```shell script
-    sudo apt-get update && apt-get install python<VERSION>-venv
-    ```
-3) Cookiecutter.
+2) Cookiecutter.
 Install it e.g. with `pip install cookiecutter`

 ## Creating a new project